clux/probes.hugo/content/page/about.md

 My name is Eirik and this is an attempt to collect my thoughts.

 Why **you** are here is a mystery.
-Perhaps you are lost, or perhaps you're my first stalker (welcome).
-At any rate, please remember that facebook or reddit isn't going to recheck itself.
+Perhaps you are lost, or perhaps I shameless posted an article to reddit.
+At any rate, please remember that facebook or reddit isn't going to continue to check itself.

 ## History
 Below contains a brief summary and current status of various creative and dexterous endeavours that I am generally happy to have spent time on.